kkthat/WSL2-Widget/readme.md

 ```
 ## Installation

 You can download a compiled exe from the releases page or you can build your own.
-If you want it to run on startup just put it in your windows starup folder.
-You can find it by running this command in WIN+R "shell:startup" Then just dump the exe in there
+If you want it to run on startup just put it in your windows startup folder.
+You can find it by running this command in WIN+R "shell:startup" Then just dump the exe in there.